-Form I-751 is intended for conditional residents whose status was obtained through marriage to a U.S. citizen.
-Not everyone who married a U.S. citizen becomes a conditional resident -- only those whose marriage was less than two years old when the immigrant was either approved for residence or entered the U.S. with an immigrant visa.
+Form I-751 is intended for use by conditional U.S. residents whose immigration status was obtained through marriage to a U.S. citizen.
+Not everyone who married a U.S. citizen and then applies for a green card becomes a conditional resident; only those whose marriage was less than two years old when the immigrant was either approved for U.S. residence or entered the U.S. with an immigrant visa.

 If you don't file your I-751 before your conditional resident status expires, your status will terminate automatically and you can be removed from the United States (deported).

 Filing Form I-751 is more complicated that you might think, requiring careful preparation and assembly of supporting documents.
 In order to have the best chances of getting it done on time and receiving USCIS approval, it is recommended that you get help from an experienced and competent immigration attorney.
-Hiring a lawyer will help ensure you avoid legal snags that can pose serious immigration problems, so it's well worth the additional cost.
+Hiring a lawyer will help ensure you avoid legal snags, so it's typically well worth the additional cost.